 Coverage for Property and Casualty Insurers

 Outlined in the Canadian Institute of Actuaries, property and casualty insurers focus on risks that result in losses to property and possessions.
 Examples include:

 - Auto insurance: Covering losses to individuals and properties arising from auto accidents and other unforeseen auto events.

-- Home insurance: Covering losses to residences and property arising from extreme weather, fire, theft, and others.
+- Home insurance: Covering losses to residences and property arising from extreme weather, fire, theft, or other incidents.
 In addition, covering liability to third parties from actions by the insured.

 - Marine insurance: Covering losses to shipping vehicles.

 - Professional liability insurance: Covering losses to professional clients arising from negligence.